find the words you need

 Research Officer in Human-Computer Interaction and Visualization at the School of Computer Science, Bangor University, U.K, and a PhD student in Computing Science.

-Peter Butcher
+Dr Peter Butcher

 Bangor University